 Discovery Bay to Mui Wo

 We hope you found this guide to the Discovery Bay to Mui Wo hike via the Trappist Haven Monastery useful.
-Like I mentioned, this is the fun, easy hike between the two neighbourhoods on Lantau Island.
+As I mentioned, this is the fun, easy hike between the two neighbourhoods on Lantau Island.
 But if you’re looking for a more challenging and scenic hike between the two, I highly recommend the Lo Fu Tau Country Trail.

 Feel free to drop us a comment below or share this post on a social media channel of your choice.